Vangelis Pavlidis: International career

 Pavlidis represented Greece at under-17, taking part in the 2015 UEFA European Under-17 Championship, where Greece were eliminated in the group stage.
 He also played at under-19, under-20 and under-21 levels, for a total of 28 caps, scoring 10 goals.

 On 29 August 2019, he was called up to the Greek senior team by coach John van 't Schip for the forthcoming Euro 2020 qualifiers against Finland and Liechtenstein.
 On 10 October 2024, he scored two goals against England in a 2–1 away Nations League victory, marking the first time Greece had beaten their opponents.
 In his celebration, he paid an emotional tribute to his recently deceased national teammate George Baldock, who had died the day prior.
 He held aloft a shirt with Baldock's name on it.

 Personal life

-Pavlodis was born in Thessaloniki to a Pontic Greek family from the village of Katachas in Pieria.
+Pavlidis was born in Thessaloniki to a Pontic Greek family from the village of Katachas in Pieria.
 His mother hails from the village Alistrati.